Lump sum payments and benefits

 Each benefit has a different savings limit.
 This is the amount of money you can have before it affects your benefits.

-If you live with a partner and they do not have another home, their savings count towards the limit.
+If you live with a partner, their savings count towards the limit.
 This applies if you are married or not.

 Warning Spending a lump sum